Brava LogoBravaBook a demo

 Built for SMBs, not Fortune 500

-Capillary is the Forrester Wave Leader in enterprise loyalty for good reason: 393 brands, 46 countries, a full Loyalty+/Engage+/Insights+ suite.
+Capillary is the Forrester Wave Leader in Loyalty Platforms (Q4 2025) for good reason: a full Loyalty+/Engage+/Insights+ suite, 150+ enterprise customers globally after the $20M SessionM acquisition from Mastercard, NSE-listed.
 That depth comes with enterprise procurement, custom integrations, annual commits, and a six-to-twelve-week implementation.
 Brava is the opposite shape: built for the cafe owner, the multi-location salon group, the F&B operator who needs wallet loyalty running this month, not next quarter.

 Live in a day, not a quarter